DIRACGrid/diracx-web/docs/dev/setup_environment.md

 diracx-charts/run_demo.sh ./diracx-web [./diracx]
 ```

 :bulb: Any change made in `diracx-web-components` are automatically reflected into the development environment.
 We rely on the [NextJS transpile option](https://nextjs.org/docs/app/api-reference/config/next-config-js/transpilePackages).
-Further details are available in the [`diracx-web` NextJS configuration](../../packages/diracx-web/next.config.js)
+Further details are available in the `diracx-web` NextJS configuration.

 ## Testing